jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 night.
 The wind was howling outside, and the rain was beating and splashing against the windows.
 Suddenly, amid all the hubbub of the gale, there burst forth the wild scream of a terrified woman.
 I knew that it was my sister’s voice.
 I sprang

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 120

 from my bed, wrapped a shawl round me, and rushed into the corridor.
 As I opened my door I seemed to hear a low whistle, such as my sister described, and a few mo-